 As an active member of our community, Terri has a real passion for Cool to be a “Cool” place for people to be.

-Nolan Meyers is sixteen years old and a sophomore at Golden Sierra High School.
+Nolan Meyers is sixteen years old and a junior at Golden Sierra High School.
 He has lived on the Divide all his life and loves the community.

-Sophia Davis is a Freshman at Golden Sierra High School.
+Sophia Davis is a sophomore at Golden Sierra High School.
 She has lived on the Divide her entire life.

 Sophia is the daughter of Sol Nisbet.
 She has been attending “meetings” her entire life, from Chamber, to fundraisers, to Board meetings.
 In fact, back when her mom was one of four people who revitalized the Divide Chamber of Commerce, Sophia was often seen at the old Rose’s Café sweeping the floor for ice cream.